 The beach is slightly rockier here and not as picture-perfect as down south, but you won’t catch us complaining.

-The majority of Tulum’s nightlife can be found in the south (the private beach area), so if you’re looking for some peace and quiet you may be better off here.
-However, the downside to this, you’ll have to travel to the party.
+The majority of nightlife can be found on the private beach, so if you’re looking for some peace and quiet you may be better off here.
+However, the downside to this, is you’ll have to travel to the party.